RubyLearning/blog/content/post/2015/04/06/rubyLearning-tutorial-translated-to-arabic.md

 +++
 AliOsm is young Libyan programmer, and started programming in 2011.

-In 2014 he saw the Ruby programming language and liked it, and now he has the [ruby3arabi.com](http://ruby3arabi.com) site and he hopes to help Ruby language to become popular in the Arabic programmers community.
+In 2014 he saw the Ruby programming language and liked it, and so he decided to create the [ruby3arabi.com](http://ruby3arabi.com) site and he hopes to help Ruby language to become popular in the Arabic programmers community.
 Here is Ali Osm telling us about what is going on.<!--more-->

 ![Ruby3Arabi](/blog/media/ruby3arabi-brand_30.png "Image of Ruby3Arabi
-Website Icon"")
+Website Icon")

 On 6 March 2015 we started the site Ruby3Arabi.com, which explains the Ruby programming language which is translated from RubyLearning.com after having